We are live on ! Find out more

 Should You Invest in the State Street Materials Select Sector SPDR ETF (XLB)?

-Launched on December 16, 1998, the State Street Materials Select Sector SPDR ETF (XLB) is a passively managed exchange traded fund designed to provide a broad exposure to the Materials - Broad segment of the equity market.
+The State Street Materials Select Sector SPDR ETF (XLB) was launched on December 16, 1998, and is a passively managed exchange traded fund designed to offer broad exposure to the Materials - Broad segment of the equity market.

 Should You Invest in the State Street Materials Select Sector SPDR ETF (XLB)?